All Episodes

 And if you don't do this, we'll find you and we'll lock you up like we're doing so well right now with the illegal immigrant problem.

-So if you've been doing these DVD hijackings uh uh you know for longer than six years, uh then you know turn yourself in and pay a hundred dollar fine.
+So if you've been doing these DVD hijackings for longer than six years, then turn yourself in, pay a $100 fine.

-If you've been doing it less than six years, uh turn yourself in and pay a hundred dollar fine and and promise never to do it again.
+If you've been doing it less than six years, turn yourself in and pay a $100 fine and promise never to do it again.

-And uh uh if you if you do want to do it again, then you've got to go through the legal process of of bootlegging.
+And if you do want to do it again, then you've got to go through the legal process of bootlegging.

-Uh there is a pathway to legal bootlegging, and we'll show you what it is at the FBI.
+There is a pathway to legal bootlegging, and we'll show you what it is, the FBI.

-You the you who have only been doing this for two years, we're gonna really get you.
+You who have only been doing this for two years, we're going to really get you.

-Uh you better turn yourself in or we're really gonna do something because enough is enough.
+You better turn yourself in, or we're really going to do something because enough is enough.

 Watch your back.

-Just like we've gotten all these other bootleggers, we're gonna get you.
+Just like we've gotten all these other bootleggers, we're going to get you.

 I mean, and we could do this with guns.

-We could do this with virtually any illegal activity that uh that we want.
+We could do this with virtually any illegal activity that we want.

-And uh Hollywood, you think Hollywood be satisfied with this deal?
+And Hollywood, you think Hollywood would be satisfied with his deal?

-Hundred dollar fine and basically the permission to keep doing it because we're not because we're not gonna track you down because we can't.
+$100 fine and basically the permission to keep doing it because we're not going to track you down because we can't.

 Anyway, I love solving problems, folks.

-As I say, we don't just we don't just screech and moan and whine on this program.
+As I say, we don't just screech and moan and whine on this program.

 We actually offer solutions.

-A brief uh timeout, back with more in just a moment.
+A brief timeout, back with more in just a moment.

 Did you see where NBC tried to set up and screw NASCAR?

-I guess it's not enough that it goes out and blow up a truck on on Dateline.
+I guess it's not enough that they go out and blow up a truck on Dateline.

-What they did, uh I'll get the it's in the stack here someplace.
+What they did, I'll get the, it's in the stack here someplace.

-I just saw something on TV reminding me of it.
+I just saw something on TV reminded me of it.

 You have to understand what the mainstream press looks at NASCAR as just a bunch of hayseed southern rodeo hicks with Bibles and guns in the back of the pickup truck that are out there in the parking lot.

-And they just they they they see these people as a racist, sexist, bigot, homophobe, dumb, stupid hayseeds who have elected Republicans.
+And they just, they see these people as a racist, sexist, bigot, homophobe, dumb, stupid hayseeds who have elected Republicans.

-So they uh they went to a NASCAR race and they hired a bunch of Arab looking guys to walk through the crowd with an NBC camera trailing close behind, hoping that these hayseed hicks would start shouting out bigoted racist insults, treating them like terrorists, maybe mob them, maybe kill them, thinking that they were terrorists, blowing up the race track.
+So they went to a NASCAR race and they hired a bunch of Arab-looking guys to walk through the crowd with an NBC camera trailing close behind, hoping that these hayseed hicks would start shouting out bigoted, racist insults, treating them like terrorists, maybe mob them, maybe kill them, thinking that they were terrorists, blowing up the racetrack.

 They're a broadcast partner.